Under-The-Moonlight/Simple-Gree-Blue-Deployment/README.md

-# Simple-Green-Blue-Deployment
+# Zero-Downtime-Server

-This is simple Green/Blue Deployment using terraform and AWS
+This is Zero Downtime Server using terraform and AWS

 ## Run instruction